History, tourist information, and nearby accommodation

 Attraction Type: Town

-Location: At the junction of the A483 and A489 11 miles south-west of Welshpool.
-Large and well-signposted visitor parking area off Back Lane.
+Location: At the junction of the A483 and A489, 11 miles south-west of Welshpool.
+There is a large and well-signposted visitor parking area off Back Lane.

 Photo Credit: David Ross and Britain Express

 Heritage Rated from 1- 5 (low to exceptional) on historic interest